Nail and Beak Trimming - Articles and Information - Lady Gouldian Finch Supplies USA

 An easier and safer solution for you and your birds

-You will find after you start using great supplements your bird's toe nails and beaks will grow even faster than normal.
+You will find after you start using great supplements your bird's nails and beaks will grow even faster than normal.
 Nail growth is supported by exactly the same nutrients that promote feather production.
 The amino acids (and sulphur) are the main contributors to nail and beak growth.
 Often just using a calcium supplement will also increase nail growth which highlights how often calcium is deficient in traditional diets.
 Feathers, of course, will only grow when the bird decides to molt.
 Beaks and nails will grow continuously.

 Easier and safer solution

-It was very difficult for me to keep up with all the trimming required with the number of birds that I own.
+It was very difficult for me to keep up with all the trimming required with the number of birds that I owned.
 I started to search for an easier solution.
 I found that the concrete and sand paper perch covers that other breeders recommended irritated my birds little feet.
 I contacted the Sandy Perch Company and started using their manzanita core perches.
 I found the perches provided the birds with a safe trimming source for both nails and beaks that regular dowel rods and tree branches don't provide.
 Plus they do not irritate the birds feet like the concrete and sand paper covered perches.

 On size does not fit ALL